Danideos/Chess-RayTracer/README.md

 * `Chessboard.h` and `BoundingBox.h` have object retrieval functions, which are used in scene initialization

-# Notes
+# TODO

-I didn't manage to finish the rasterization process with camera movement as I specified in project description I sent you.
+Finish the rasterization process with camera movement as I specified in project description I sent you.
 I hope that the extent of the project will suffice even without it.

-I used a template for this project to easily set it up in Clion, I leave the TEMPLATE_README.md for info.
-This is the template git repositary: [GitHub - llanillo/clion-cmake-sdl2-template: Template for Clion/Cmake and SDL2 Setup](https://github.com/llanillo/clion-cmake-sdl2-template)
+---

-Just for info, for some reason SDL2 library blocks `std::cout << ...` from appearing in terminal.
+Credit to the template git repositary: [GitHub - llanillo/clion-cmake-sdl2-template: Template for Clion/Cmake and SDL2 Setup](https://github.com/llanillo/clion-cmake-sdl2-template)